Nebulized/SM64coopdx-Linux-Auto-Compiler/README.md

-# SM64coopdx Linux Auto Compiler
+# SM64coopdx Patcher For Linux